jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RA 10 When obligations not met
 When this section applies
 (1) This section applies when—
-  (a) a person liable to withhold an amount of tax for a PAYE income payment, a residential land purchase amount, an employer's superannuation cash contribution, a retirement scheme contribution, a payment of resident passive income, or a payment of non-resident passive income, does not withhold and pay the amount to the Commissioner; or
+  (a) a person liable to withhold an amount of tax for a PAYE income payment, a residential land purchase amount, an employer's superannuation cash contribution, a retirement scheme contribution, an assessable withdrawal amount, a payment of resident passive income, or a payment of non-resident passive income, does not withhold and pay the amount to the Commissioner; or
   (b) a person liable to pay an amount of tax to the Commissioner for a fringe benefit does not pay the amount; or (c) a vendor liable to pay an amount of RLWT does not pay the amount.
 Debt payable to Commissioner